 A key step for losing weight, keeping the weight off, and staying healthy is learning how to buy the right foods at the store.
 This will ensure you have healthy choices at home.
-Avoid regularly bringing chips or cookies, into the home.
-Having to go out to buy an unhealthy treat gives you more time to make a conscious decision about eating that food.
+Avoid regularly bringing chips or cookies into the home.
+Instead, having to go out to buy an unhealthy treat gives you more time to make a conscious decision about eating that food.
 It is fine to include these foods in your diet, but you don't want to eat them mindlessly.

 Obesity - grocery shopping; Overweight - grocery shopping; Weight loss - grocery shopping; Healthy diet - grocery shopping

 If you buy large amounts or bulk packages of a snack food, divide it into smaller portion sizes and store what you will not use right away.

 - Lean ground turkey or chicken and skinless turkey or chicken breasts.

 - Lean meat, such as bison (buffalo) and lean cuts of pork and beef (such as round, top sirloin, and tenderloin).
 Look for ground meats that are at least 97% lean.

 - Fish, such as salmon, whitefish, sardines, herring, tilapia, and cod.